Skip to main content

 Create a Playwright test that verifies a user can log in with valid credentials at https://example.com/login.

-1. Open the Test Case Management panel and find the manual test you want to automate.
+1. Open the Test Case Management panel and find the test case you want to automate.

-3. In the chat box, add any instructions beyond what’s in the test case.
-For example, the application URL or login credentials.
+3. In the chat box, add any instructions beyond what is in the test case.

 4. Press Enter to send.

-Test Companion reads the test case details, opens a browser to try the flow, and generates the automation code.
-When it finishes, a new test script file appears in your project and the test case’s Automation Status updates from Not Automated to Automated in the management panel.
+Test Companion reads the test case details, opens a browser to explore the flow, and generates the automation code.
+When it finishes, a new test script file appears in your project and the test case’s Automation Status updates to Automated.

 Generate API tests